How to download online videos and audio from over 700 sites

 The simplest way to use YouTube-dl is to give it the URL of a youtube video.

 - Go to a video on YouTube that you want to download.
-Select the text of the URL in the address bar, and copy it to your clipboard by pressing Ctrl + C. If the URL has a "&" in it (a playlist, for instance), only copy the URL up to, but not including, the &.
+Select the text of the URL in the address bar, and copy it to your clipboard by pressing Ctrl+C. If the URL has a "&" in it (a playlist, for example), only copy the URL up to the & symbol.

 - Open a command prompt or terminal window.
-On Windows, you can open the command prompt if you press Win + R (hold down the Windows key and press R) to open the Run box, then type cmd and press Enter.
+On Windows, you can open the command prompt if you press Windows key+R (hold down the Windows key and press R) to open the Run box, then type cmd and press Enter.
 In macOS, open Applications, then Utilities, and choose Terminal.
-On Linux, your terminal program will depend on your particular Linux distribution.
-Usually, you can press Ctrl + Alt + T to open a terminal window.
+On Linux, your terminal program depends on your particular Linux distribution.
+Usually, you can press Ctrl+Alt+T to open a terminal window.

 - Navigate to the folder where you downloaded YouTube-dl, using the cd command.
 (On macOS or Linux, if you installed using a package manager such as Homebrew or apt, you can skip this step.
 The youtube-dl executable is already installed to a directory in your PATH, so you can run it from any directory.)

 - Type youtube-dl, followed by a space.
 Then, paste the URL you copied in step 1.
 (In Windows, place your cursor in the command prompt window and right-click to paste.
-In macOS, you can paste in the terminal using ⌘ + V. In most Linux terminals, press Ctrl + Shift + V.)
+In macOS, you can paste in the terminal using Command+V. In most Linux terminals, press Ctrl+Shift+V.)